Mobile device management

 Set your budget

-Weigh the appropriateness for BYOD and corporate devices
+Weigh the appropriateness for corporate and BYOD devices

-Assess the solution’s ability to protect company data
+Assess the solution’s ability to protect sensitive data

 Consider the features and functionality